 what treatment the animal may need to receive for the condition in the future

 Can you really trust a third party to accurately relay that type of information to the animal's caregiver?

 Do you trust that person to be educated enough to answer any questions that the animal's caregiver might have?

 It will increase the likelihood of a failed adoption if the animal's caregiver does not receive the information needed to care for the animal-based on their medical or behavioural concerns.

+The last thing your animal rescue wants is to suffer a failed adoption.
 Failed adoptions have the power to cost your animal rescue both time and money.

 You can avoid all of this simply by screening and educating the animal's caregiver directly.